SAP-samples/teched2025-AI162/exercises/ex3/README.md

 ## Summary

 You've now added your own custom field to a schema.
-You can either continue adding more fields or cContinue to - [Exercise 3](../ex3/README.md) to learn how to review documents and automate the review.
+You can either continue adding more fields or continue to - [Exercise 4](../ex4/README.md) to learn how to review documents and automate the review.